 Wait for the process to complete and reboot your computer.
 Then connect your rig and test.
 If the Oculus hardware error still pops up, try the next fix.

 Corruption in system files or hard disk system image also triggers annoying issues with your Oculus app and may lead to the hardware error.
 To see if that’s the case, you should perform an in-depth PC scan and repair.

-Reimage is a powerful Windows repair solution with various functions.
-It can not only deals with hardware-related issues, but also detect any security threats like viruses or malware, and improve your PC’s stability.
+Fortect is a powerful Windows repair solution with various functions.
+It can not only deals with hardware-related issues, but also detect security threats like viruses or malware, and improve your PC’s stability.
 Most importantly, it doesn’t harm your custom settings or personal data.

 Does the issue get fixed?
 If not, there’s one more fix to try.

 Fix 5 – Factory reset your Oculus Quest or Quest 2

 You may consider factory resetting your Oculus Quest or Quest 2 as the last resort.
 It will wipe the headset clean and solve some obstinate technical issues effectively.
 But be warned: a factory reset is irreversible and will remove all account information, downloaded games, and content from the headset.

 - Press the power and volume (-) button at the same time until the boot screen appears.

 - Select Factory Reset and click Yes to confirm.

 You’ll need to connect the Oculus Quest or Quest 2 again before using it.
 If you don’t know, follow our guide to set up your Oculus Quest correctly.
 Once done, check if the error is resolved.